githubnext/copilot-workspace-user-manual/vscode.md

 The next time you sync this same session, the session will go back to this tracking branch and the latest changes in GitHub Copilot Workspace - including your edits - will appear again.

+Note that if you manually change the branch away from the one set when syncing began, syncing will also automatically stop.
+However, in this case, any changes you made will be kept in the working tree to make sure you don't lose something you intended to keep.
+Stopping syncing as described above will ensure you've got a clean working tree to continue making other changes.

 ### Syncing Changes Locally

 As outlined in the quick start, you can always click on the VS Code icon in the GitHub Copilot Workspace web UI to start syncing changes locally.
 But you can also start syncing a session directly from within VS Code.

-However, note that only sessions with a [plan and an initial implementation](#planning-and-implementing) can be synced locally.
+However, as described in these previous sections, note that only sessions with a [plan and an initial implementation](#planning-and-implementing) can be synced locally.

 If session list is visible, hovering over a session that is not currently being synced (no green checkbox), will show a `Stop Syncing Changes` button.
-If the session details are visible instead, you will see this same button the `Plan` view if syncing is inactive.
+Otherwise, if the session details are visible instead, you will see this same button the `Plan` view (assuming syncing is inactive for this session).
 Click this button to start syncing changes for the session locally.

+Note that any other existing session that is already syncing for the same repository will automatically stop syncing first, so you don't have to worry about conflicts.

 | Session List | Session Details |
 | :--- | :--- |